-There is little chance of fixing the streaming industry as it is but that’s ok.
-It serves the purpose of delivering music to music listeners really well and acts in the same way as radio has done for the last century.
-The only reasonable thing that could be changed is allowing artist pages on streaming platforms to include a “Biolink”, allowing users to get out of the loop.
-Even Instagram allow this.
-It’s not a big ask.
+While there’s little chance of overhauling the streaming industry as it stands, that’s okay.
+It effectively delivers music to listeners, much like radio has done for the past century.
+However, one reasonable improvement would be to allow artist pages on streaming platforms to include a “bio link,” enabling users to explore beyond the platform’s ecosystem.
+Even Instagram allows this—it’s not a big ask.

-Like radio, streaming gets music to the masses.
-Unfortunately, it doesn’t allow users to reach their favourite artists on any other level other than to “save” their favourite songs to their playlists which doesn’t allow the streaming listener to feel connected with the artist.
-Fans are not lazy, they will take the extra steps to connect with the artist if they like what they hear.
-This is where fandom kicks in.
+Like radio, streaming brings music to the masses.
+Unfortunately, it doesn’t enable users to connect with their favorite artists on a deeper level beyond saving songs to playlists, which doesn’t foster a true connection.
+Fans aren’t lazy; they will take extra steps to engage with artists if they enjoy what they hear.
+This is where fandom truly begins, and where artists can cultivate their 1,000 true fans, dedicated supporters who are essential for sustaining an artist’s career.

 Monetising fandom